-English is a core subject, studied by all students in Year 7 to Year 11 and chosen by a substantial number of Sixth Form students.
+English is a core subject, studied by all students in Year 7 to Year 11 and chosen by Sixth Form students to study at A level and, in some cases, at degree level.

 Key Stage 3

-All students have weekly literacy and reading lessons, as well as following half-termly ‘topics’ through which English skills are reinforced and developed.
+All students have two reading lessons and one grammar lesson across a two-week timetable, as well as following half-termly ‘topics’ through which English skills are reinforced and developed.

-Year 7 topics include: poetry (both modern and from the literary canon); advertising and media language; creative writing and story telling; ‘real’ writing and novels and Pre-1914 literature studies.
+Year 7 topics include: novels, poetry (both modern and from the literary canon); creative writing and story telling; ‘real’ writing and non-fiction texts; a 20th Century play and Shakespeare’s ‘Midsummer Nights Dream’.

 Key Stage 4